 If you concentrate on your whole body, you'll be able to bypass your natural tendency to favor an injured knee.
 "When I was dancing, I had a hip injury," remembers Wallin.
 "One day, I was standing at the bar and my teacher came over to me and said, 'I can see your brain in your hip.
 Get your brain into your whole body.'"

 If you're delicately tiptoeing around a bum knee, you're neglecting the rest of your body—and asking for more injuries.
 Instead, take it slowly and get reacquainted with your body and your practice.
 "An injury forces us to move back into our yoga practice with a beginner's mind," says Wallin.
-"We can let go of expectations and move within the boundaries of our body's cur while doing Ashtanga Yoga.
-"The instructor adjusted me too hard," he remembers.
-"I wasn't aware enough to know the kind of pain I was going through was the wrong kind."

 The most natural—and safest—position is when your knee is aligned with your foot (if your foot is facing forward, so is your knee; if it's sideways, your knee is too).
 Anything that causes searing pain should be stopped immediately.
 If need be, modify your position so that you're comfortable.